alvarezrrj/alirey/README.md

 ### **Working days**

-Toggling each switches automatically updates 'config' column on database for the currently logged in admin
+Toggling switches automatically updates 'config' column on database for the currently logged in admin

 ### **Dates**